raspberrypilearning/python-quick-reaction-game/worksheet.md

 1. Save your work by clicking on **File** and **Save**.
 Test that everything works by pressing `F5` to run your code.

-## Step 4: Detecting the buttons
+## Detecting the buttons

 The LED is working; now you want to add functionality to your program so that when a button is pressed it is detected.
-That way you can record the scores of the players to see who wins.
+That way you can record the players' scores to see who wins.

 As with the last step, some code needs to be added to your current program.